richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *A Visit From the Goon Squad* - Jennifer Egan
 - *Purity* - Jonathan Franzen
 - *Dreaming of Cuba* - Cristina Garcia
+- *A Thousand Miles to Freedom: My Escape From North Korea* - Eunsun Kim
+- *Nothing to Envy: Ordinary Lives in Norht Korea* - Barbara Demick

 ## 2015